Office space London: A guide

 Soho has been London’s creative heart for several decades.
 Here you’ll find the best of the fashion and media industries along with largest variety of office space available for rent in London.

-An area that’s becoming something of a tech-hub, with an influx of internet companies drawn by cheaper land costs, great office space options and an increasingly vibrant atmosphere.
+Home to the iconic Smithfield Market, this is an area that’s now becoming something of a tech-hub, with an influx of internet companies drawn by cheaper land costs, great office space options and an increasingly vibrant atmosphere.

 The tattooed young pretender.
 Loved in particular by digital agencies, Shoreditch is London’s newest, most alternative business location.

 The towering office blocks of the Square Mile house the country’s biggest financial institutions.
 It’s the place to be if you’re an ambitious business in this sector.